 \section{Related Work}

 In this section, we review related work on sequential social dilemmas \citep{DBLP:journals/corr/abs-2312-05162} and JAX‑based reinforcement learning environments, algorithms, and benchmarks.
-Sequential Social Dilemma \cite{SSDOpenSource} introduces a testbed for evaluating social dilemmas.
+Sequential Social Dilemma \citep{SSDOpenSource} introduces a testbed for evaluating social dilemmas.
 However, its scope is restricted to only two environments on Clean Up and Harvest.
 OpenSpiel \citep{LanctotEtAl2019OpenSpiel} offers a collection of environments, some of which feature both cooperative and competitive dynamics, allowing for the exploration of social dilemmas.
-Melting Pot \cite{leibo2021scalable} was the first to establish a standardized benchmark for MARL specifically designed to evaluate agent performance in sequential social dilemmas.
+Melting Pot \citep{leibo2021scalable} was the first to establish a standardized benchmark for MARL specifically designed to evaluate agent performance in sequential social dilemmas.
 By providing a diverse set of carefully designed multi-agent scenarios, it enables systematic testing of agent behaviors in cooperative, competitive, and mixed-motive settings.
-Melting Pot 2.0 \cite{agapiou2022melting} introduces a more comprehensive and refined suite of testing environments that capture a wide range of interdependent relationships and incentive structures.
+Melting Pot 2.0 \citep{agapiou2022melting} introduces a more comprehensive and refined suite of testing environments that capture a wide range of interdependent relationships and incentive structures.
 The existing social dilemma environments are CPU-based, and their execution efficiency is constrained by CPU performance.
 Recent work also explores mechanism design approaches to social dilemmas \citep{DBLP:journals/corr/abs-2510-19270}.